 North Terrace Campus - Semester 1 - 2023

 General Course Information

-Course Code ENTREP 7037 Course Energy Management, Economics & Policy Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week in Semester 1, Summer and Winter School 36-40 hours as intensive Available for Study Abroad and Exchange Y Course Description You will develop an understanding of tangible ways to profitably reduce fossil fuel consumption and transition to clean and renewable energy with consideration of technical, economic, financing and policy aspects.
+Course Code ENTREP 7037 Course Energy Management, Economics & Policy Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week in Semester 1; Intensive in Winter School Available for Study Abroad and Exchange Y Course Description You will develop an understanding of tangible ways to profitably reduce fossil fuel consumption and transition to clean and renewable energy with consideration of technical, economic, financing and policy aspects.
 You will be able to focus on energy management opportunities for specific industries, energy saving opportunities for a range of commonly used industrial processes and technologies, and explore the application of course material to real world situations.
 Delivery is via a very interactive industry style small group discovery model and provides you with valuable industry-ready knowledge and skills.

 The full timetable of all activities for this course can be accessed from Course Planner.

 On successful completion of this course, students will be able to: